mittinatten/freesasa/doc/doxy_main.md

 The default classifier is available throught the function freesasa_classifier_default().
 This uses the classes and radii, defined in the paper by Ooi et al. ([PNAS 1987, 84:
 3086](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC304812/)) for the
 standard amino acids, for some capping groups (ACE/NH2) and nucleic acids.
 For nonstandard amino acids, or unrecognized HETATM entries the VdW radius of the element is used.
 Warnings are emitted in the latter case.
 If the element can't be determined or is unknown, a negative radius is returned.
-See freesasa_structure_from_pbd() for options for how to deal with unknown atoms.
+See freesasa_structure_from_pdb() for options for how to deal with unknown atoms.

 @page Config-file Classifier configuration files